WPI Reports Record Applications for the Class of 2014

 "The increase in applications from female and underrepresented minority students can be attributed, in part, to the university's longstanding investment in outreach programs in science, technology, engineering, and mathematics for K-12 students," said Edward J. Connor, WPI's director of admissions.
 "In addition, WPI's decision in 2007 to become the first technological university in the nation to make submitting SAT scores optional demonstrated our commitment to evaluating students on the basis of their overall academic strengths."

-Connor attributes the overall jump in applications to a number of factors, including growing interest in several new and distinctive interdisciplinary degree programs, including Interactive Media and Game Development, Robotics Engineering, Environmental Engineering, and a Bachelor of Arts program in Environmental Science.
+Connor attributes the overall jump in applications to a number of factors, including growing interest in several new and distinctive interdisciplinary degree programs, including Interactive Media & Game Development, Robotics Engineering, Environmental Engineering, and a Bachelor of Arts program in Environmental Science.
 He also noted that the growth in applications mirrors a jump in attendance at on- and off-campus admissions events targeted to prospective students and a significant expansion in outreach to high school students and their parents by the Office of Admissions.

 "The numbers strongly suggest that the record increase in applications to WPI is based upon solid interest in all that this university has to offer," Connor said.